 UN, Government and NGO staff including but not limited to program coordinators, project managers and officers.

-The training method of delivery will consist of interactive webinar sessions, documentaries, articles, reference materials, quizzes and assessments.
+The training method of delivery will consist of interactive and recorded online sessions, documentaries, articles, reference materials, quizzes and assessments.

 The training cost is US$ 400 and it covers the tuition fees, learning materials and certification.